passxyz/KPCLibPy/README.md

 We can refer to this article [How to call a dynamic library][3] to use [KPCLib][5] in Python.

+To install the required packages, you can run the following command on Windows.

+`C:\> pip install -r requirements.txt`

+or, the following command on Linux.

+`$ pip3 install -r requirements.txt`

+On Windows 10, we have .NET runtime already.
+On Linux, we need to install .NET runtime and Mono.
+Below is my test environment on Linux.
+You can also use my docker image [docker-mono][8].

 ## Test environment
 - Ubuntu 18.04
 - [.NET 5.0][7]